 Serratus posterior muscles

-The serratus posterior muscles are two thin, superficial back muscles which lie above the intrinsic back musculature.
+The serratus posterior muscles are two thin, intermediate back muscles which lie above the intrinsic back musculature.
+Namely, the serratus posterior muscles are:

 Anatomy & Innervation